pavelozerov/articles/semantics-of-ubiquitous-language.md

 ## Feature breakdown

 Feature Mapping starts with a breakdown.
-What is the feature breakdown?
+What is the Feature Breakdown?
 This is a process when a team moves from general to particular, and turns development unit (Epic) into modules.
 Let's have a quick recap of what team already has:

 - Prepared product backlog
 - Architecture overview of an Epic